alexrudall/ruby-openai/README.md

 #### Custom timeout or base URI

-The default timeout for any OpenAI request is infinite, ie. will never time out.
-You can limit that by passing a number of seconds to the `request_timeout` when initializing the client.
+The default timeout for any request using this library is 120 seconds.
+You can change that by passing a number of seconds to the `request_timeout` when initializing the client.
 You can also change the base URI used for all requests, eg. to use observability tools like [Helicone](https://docs.helicone.ai/quickstart/integrate-in-one-line-of-code):

 ```ruby
 client = OpenAI::Client.new(